Technology can be a useful servant but a dangerous master.

 Build an Online Portfolio

-An online portfolio can immediately one up your technical resume.
+An online portfolio can immediately boost your technical resume.
 Bring out your geeky animal out!
 Let the hiring manager reach beyond your technical resume.

-- After building your super cool resume, link your portfolio to it.
+- After building your super cool tech resume, link your portfolio to it.